Government of Singapore: History

 The PAP has been repeatedly returned to power by voters and has thus formed the Cabinet since Singapore's 1959 general election.
 The Government is generally perceived to be competent in managing the country's economy, and largely free from political corruption.
 Transparency International's 2010 Corruption Perceptions Index, which compares countries according to the degree to which corruption is perceived to exist among public officials and politicians, ranked Singapore in joint first place with Denmark and New Zealand out of 178 countries.
 In addition, Singapore was second only to New Zealand in the Asia-Pacific region.
-On the other hand, the Government has been criticized for using unfair election tactics, such as discouraging voting for opposition parties in the 2006 general election by stating that wards that elect opposition candidates will receive state-subsidized improvements to public housing only after all PAP-held wards have been attended to.
+On the other hand, the Government has been criticised for using unfair election tactics, such as discouraging voting for opposition parties in the 2006 general election by stating that wards that elect opposition candidates will receive state-subsidized improvements to public housing only after all PAP-held wards have been attended to.
 It has also been accused of violating freedom of speech through Ministers bringing defamation suits against opposition politicians, and by restricting the circulation of foreign newspapers deemed to have engaged in domestic politics.

 Composition

 The Constitution defines the Government of Singapore as the President and the Cabinet of Singapore.
-The executive authority of Singapore is vested in the President and is exercisable by them or by the Cabinet of Singapore or any Minister authorized by the Cabinet.
+The executive authority of Singapore is vested in the President and is exercisable by them or by the Cabinet of Singapore or any Minister authorised by the Cabinet.
 However, the President normally plays a nominal and largely ceremonial role in the executive branch of government.
 Although the President acts in their own personal discretion in the exercise of certain functions as a check on the Cabinet and Parliament of Singapore, they are otherwise required to act in accordance with the advice of the Cabinet or of a Minister acting under the general authority of the Cabinet.
 It is the Cabinet that has the general direction and control of the Government.
 As Singapore follows the Westminster system of government, the legislative agenda of Parliament is determined by the Cabinet.
 At the start of each new Parliamentary session, the President gives an address prepared by the Cabinet that outlines what the Cabinet intends to achieve in the session.

 Each parliament lasts for a maximum of five years from the date of its first sitting, and once a parliament has been dissolved a general election must be held within three months.
 Following a general election, the President appoints as Prime Minister an MP who, in their judgment, is likely to command the confidence of the majority of the MPs.
 In practice, the Prime Minister is usually the leader of the political party holding the majority of the seats in Parliament.
 The President also appoints other Ministers from among the MPs, acting in accordance with the Prime Minister's advice.